-16 Although the U.S. Coast Guard is not technically considered part of the military, nor does it fall under the authority of the Department of Defense but rather the Department of Homeland Security, due to the similar nature of some of their activities, they are described here.
+19 Although the U.S. Coast Guard is not technically considered part of the military, nor does it fall under the authority of the Department of Defense but rather the Department of Homeland Security, due to the similar nature of some of their activities, they are described here.

-Table 2: Summary of Major Biological and Physical Science Research Activities in CINMS (adaptedfrom Abeles et al. (2003)
+Table 2.
+Summary of Major Biological and Physical Science Research Activities in CINMS (adapted from Abeles et al. (2003) and updated with information provided by MMS)